zhihanyang2022/off-policy-continuous-control/README.md

 # Off-policy methods for continuous control 🧚‍♂️

-*Minimalistic implementation of model-free off-policy methods for continuous control in PyTorch.*
+*Clean, modular implementation of model-free off-policy methods for continuous control in PyTorch.*

 *This repo implements DDPG, TD3 and SAC and tests them against OpenAI Spinning Up's baselines.*